OrthoPediatrics (KIDS)

 David Bailey, President & CEO

-David Bailey was appointed President and CEO of OrthoPediatrics, effective June 1, 2021.
-He joined the company in 2007, serving in various leadership roles including Domestic and International Sales, Operations, and oversight of the Trauma & Deformity Correction and Scoliosis business units.
-Bailey was instrumental in building OrthoPediatrics from its early startup days to a publicly traded company.
-Prior to joining OrthoPediatrics, he worked as a Sales Representative and Independent Distributor for Smith & Nephew Orthopaedics.
+David Bailey was appointed President and CEO of OrthoPediatrics effective June 1, 2021, and also serves as a Director on the Board.
+He joined the company in 2007 and has been instrumental in its growth from a start-up to a publicly traded entity, holding leadership positions in Domestic and International Sales, Operations, and overseeing the Trauma & Deformity Correction and Scoliosis business units.
+He played a key role in strategic agenda setting, capital raising, new product development, and establishing a global distribution network.
+Before joining OrthoPediatrics, he worked as a Sales Representative and Independent Distributor for Smith & Nephew Orthopaedics.

 Fred Hite, Chief Financial Officer & Chief Operating Officer

-Fred Hite joined OrthoPediatrics in February 2015 as Chief Financial Officer and Investor Relations Officer, and assumed the additional role of Chief Operating Officer in 2020.
-He also serves as a Director on the Board for OrthoPediatrics.
-Before joining OrthoPediatrics, Mr. Hite spent over ten years as the CFO and Investor Relations Officer of Symmetry Medical, a NYSE-listed public company.
-During his tenure at Symmetry Medical, the company completed an Initial Public Offering (IPO), a secondary offering, and nine acquisitions.
-Prior to Symmetry Medical, Mr. Hite spent thirteen years with General Electric in various financial positions.
+Fred Hite joined OrthoPediatrics in February 2015 and also serves as a Director on the Board.
+Prior to OrthoPediatrics, he spent over ten years as the CFO and Investor Relations Officer of Symmetry Medical, a publicly traded company on the NYSE.
+During his time at Symmetry Medical, the company completed an Initial Public Offering (IPO), a secondary offering, and nine acquisitions.
+Before Symmetry Medical, Mr. Hite spent thirteen years with General Electric in a variety of financial positions.

 Daniel Gerritzen, Executive Vice President (Legal) & General Counsel